Community Water Fluoridation

 The operator is also responsible for their personal safety; they should understand the specific dangers of mishandling fluoridation chemicals and should know and use the required safety equipment.
 The operator should be properly trained in the sampling and, as required, the testing and reporting of fluoride levels to the program.

-Operators should be very familiar with procedures, SOPs and emergency procedures, as well as statute requirement.
-Operators should also become familiar with the real risks and benefits of CWF in such a way that any public concerns, fears or misconceptions can be addressed in an informed manner.
+Operators should be very familiar with procedures, standard operation procedures and emergency procedures, as well as statute requirement.
+Operators should also become familiar with the real risks and benefits of community water fluoridation in such a way that any public concerns, fears or misconceptions can be addressed in an informed manner.
 The American Dental Association’s Fluoridation Facts addresses most questions.
-A hard copy can be provided upon request.

 The optimal level for fluoride was determined by over 70 years of scientific study, which has shown that people who consume optimally fluoridated water have between 20% and 40% fewer cavities than those who do not consume optimally fluoridated water.

 The optimal fluoride level for the state is 0.7 mg/L or ppm, or as determined by the CDC.
 Any daily value between 0.6 and 1.2 mg/L or ppm is considered to be in the optimal range.
 Should the fluoride level exceed 4.0 mg/L or ppm, the level violates the Environmental Protection Agency's (EPA) Maximum Contaminant Level (MCL), and Safe Drinking Water regulations mandate that the violation be reported.
 Should the level of fluoride exceed 4.0 mg/L or ppm, the EPA requires that the level be reduced to 2.0 mg/L or ppm prior to consumption.
 The Secondary Maximum Contaminant Level is 2.0mg/L or ppm.